Ravenbrook/mps/procedure/review.rst

 Every role must be assigned to someone.

+Each role has tasks during each phase.

 [See also book.gilb93.proc.*.
 RB 2023-01-20]

+_`.role.leader`: The *leader* organises the review and ensures the procedures are executed.
+The leader is responsible for managing the process in all respects for productive results.

-_`.role.author`: wrote the work under review
+_`.role.author`: The *author* wrote the work under review.

-_`.role.checker`: checks the work during review
+_`.role.checker`: A *checker* checks the work during review.
+There should be more than one checker, and the author can be a checker.

-_`.role.editor`: edits the work to correct defects found by review
+_`.role.editor`: The *editor* edits the work to correct defects found by review.
+This is usually the author.

-_`.role.leader`: organises the review

-_`.role.quality`: edits process to prevent defects found by review
+_`.role.quality`: The *quality* [Is this right?
+RB 2023-01-20] edits process to prevent future occurences of defects found by review.

-_`.role.scribe`: ensures defects are recorded
+_`.role.scribe`: The *scribe* ensures defects are recorded.

 _`.role.chief`: [Chief Inspection Leader in book.gilb93.
 Need to look this up.
 RB 2023-01-20]

-_`.role.manager`: ensures adequate resources are assigned to review [Project Manager in book.gilb93.
+_`.role.manager`: The *manager* ensures adequate resources are assigned to review and that reviews are happening.
+[Project Manager in book.gilb93.
 Need to look this up.
 RB 2023-01-20]

-Each role has tasks during each phase.

 4. Phases